pikaimandal/orblottodevelopment/SUPABASE_SETUP.md

 1. Go to your Supabase project dashboard
 2. Navigate to the SQL Editor
-3. Copy the contents of each migration file in the `supabase/migrations` directory
+3. Copy the contents of the appropriate migration file from the `supabase/migrations` directory
-4. Paste and run each file in order (starting with `20250409000000_initial_schema.sql`)
+4. Paste and run the SQL

 ### Option 2: Using the Supabase CLI (More Advanced)